ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 the largest of these files, including name, address, DOB, and SSN.
-This list should be a linkage output, derived from annually simulated tax return documents, which include accurate SSN values year over year (but perhaps only for people who have household income over a certain threshold?).
+This list should be a linkage output, derived from annually simulated tax return documents, which include accurate SSN values year over year (but only for people who have household income over a certain threshold).
 The decennial census simulator will have a different address than the tax return data for 9% of the population.

 Surveys and registries capturing a simple random sample of the